 Council has prepared an Amendment which was endorsed by Council on 8 November 2023 to implement key directions in the Plan in the form of permanent planning controls for the use of land.
 Council has yet to receive authorisation from the Minister of Planning to exhibit this amendment.

-Glen Huntly activity centre is now part of Tranche 2 of the Victorian Government’s Activity Centre Program.
-Phase 1 engagement for this centre is currently underway to understand place.
+Glen Huntly activity centre is now part of Stage 2 of the Victorian Government’s Activity Centre Program.